Thursday, 19 December 2013

 I've always had a head for dates - remembering birthdays and anniversaries without any effort.
 I'm glad that I can make this date dual purpose - and bring some positivity to an otherwise sad association.

-I hope I can do that with Poppy's due date too.
-Although it was the middle of freezing cold January, we took the day off for a day trip to the seaside at Brighton and it was good and healing to spend that time together and acknowledge what might have been.
-I hope the next time it comes around we can start something positive in Poppy's memory.
-In summer.
+Although it was the middle of freezing cold January, we took the day off work for a trip to the seaside at Brighton.
+It was good and healing to spend that time together and acknowledge what might have been.

-Its been an exhausting and busy week.
 I'm looking forward to a couple of weeks downtime in tropical Brisbane before attending to the graft of finding a job and a place to live in Melbourne.

 L.